eamena-project/eamena-arches-dev/dbs/database.eamena/data/README.md

 </p>

 ##### MDS
 > Minimum Data Standards.
-Completness of data, on the [EAMENA website](https://eamena.org/advanced-use#rm-hp-mds)
+Completness of data,

-Minimum Data Standards (MDS) of Heritage Places.
-To check if your data complies with the MDS standard, you can test its GeoJSON URL in this Colab Jupyter NB: [XXXX]()
+Minimum Data Standards (MDS) of Heritage Places are listed in this dynamic table on the [EAMENA website](https://eamena.org/advanced-use#rm-hp-mds).

+To check if your data complies with the MDS standard, you can test its GeoJSON URL in this Colab Jupyter NB: [XXXX]().
 To read the Jupter NB output:

 <p align="center">
   <img alt="img-name" src="reference_data/rm/hp/mds/img/documentation_schema.png" width="800">